Publications

 Improving Satellite Pose Estimation Across Domain Gap with Generative Adversarial Networks

-Alessandro Lotti
+A. Lotti

 Presented at the 3rd AIDAA Aerospace PhD Days, Bertinoro, Italy, April 16-19, 2023.
 Published in Aerospace Science and Engineering – III Aerospace PhD-Days, pp. 376–381, 2023, DOI